nyanibaquartey/TheHouseOfHints/README.md

 ## What to do?

-You're presented with the default counter app with a welcome message\
+You're presented with the default flutter counter app and a welcome message\
 Your task is simple🙂

 Create a second floating action button that squares whatever value the _counter variable currently is and displays it